aimacode/aima-python/README.md

 # Index of data structures

-Here is a table of the implemented data structures, the figure, name of the implementation in the reposiroty, and the file where they are implemented.
+Here is a table of the implemented data structures, the figure, name of the implementation in the repository, and the file where they are implemented.

 | **Figure** | **Name (in repository)** | **File** |
 |:-----------|:-------------------------|:---------|